Job Details for 4111 - Certified Nursing Associate

 • Establish and maintain working relationships with co-workers, supervisors, residents and their families, other county personnel and the public

 EDUCATION and/or EXPERIENCE

 Completion of a High school diploma or General Equivalency Diploma equivalent; or an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Heavy Work: While performing the duties of this job, the employee is regularly required to stand, walk, reach with hands and/or arms to provide personal care, push and/or pull with hands and/or arms, use fingers and both hands for fine motor control required for Activities of Daily Living (ADLs), crouch or stoop, intact hearing, smell and sight; and lift and transfer a minimum of 50 pounds independently.
+Heavy Work: While performing the duties of this job, the employee is regularly required to stand, walk, reach with hands and/or arms to provide personal care, push and/or pull with hands and/or arms, use fingers and both hands for fine motor control required for Activities of Daily Living (ADLs), crouch or stoop, intact hearing, smell and sight; and lift and transfer a maximum of 50 pounds independently.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The work environment for this position regularly includes working with residents and attending to their daily needs.
 The noise level in the work environment is moderate to quiet.

 CERTIFICATES, LICENSES, REGISTRATIONS

 Completion of the State of Illinois Certified Nurse’s Aide Training program and a passing score on the State of Illinois Competency test; registered as active with a clear record on the State of Illinois registry.